 What Does Genesis 14:21-24 Mean?

-Genesis 14:21-24 describes how the king of Sodom offered Abram all the recovered goods after a victorious battle, but Abram refused to take anything except food for his men.
-He wanted no personal gain from the rescue, so no one could say he owed his wealth to Sodom.
-This act highlights his trust in God as his provider.
+Genesis 14:21-24 describes how the king of Sodom offered Abram all the recovered goods after a battle, but Abram refused to take anything for himself.
+He only allowed his allies - Aner, Eshcol, and Mamre - to receive their rightful share.
+This act showed Abram’s deep trust in God as his provider, not human kings or plunder.

 Genesis 14:21-24